 Even when no one is available at the time of the home visit, the police officer and certified recovery specialist always leave information behind, including their contact information.
 Often times a family member or overdose survivor makes contact after the initial visit, and a referral can be made at that point.

-As of December 2019 all Berks County Police Departments participate in the Blue CARES Program, in addition to the Berks County Detectives and Penn State Berks Police Department.
+All Berks County Police Departments participate in the Blue CARES Program, in addition to the Berks County Detectives and Penn State Berks Police Department.

-36Engagements with survivors
+33Engagements with survivors